 For any organization, there are various ways to measure success, each with its own unique characteristics.
 Success could be measured in revenue, the number of products sold, or even the number of new customers.
 But there’s one measure of success that tells you a little bit more than a simple metric… Net Promoter Score (NPS)!

+What is NPS, and what does it measure?
 Let’s define the term and explain why it’s important and how it impacts sales and support at Clarity.

 What is a Net Promoter Score (NPS)?

 According to Qualtrics, a Net Promoter Score or NPS is the gold standard of customer experience metrics and measures the loyalty of customers to a company on a scale of -100 to +100, where organizations strive to get as high a score as possible.

 NPS was first developed in 2003 by Bain and Company and is now used by millions of businesses to gauge how their customers perceive their business.
 This is done by asking customers a simple scaled question: “How likely are you to recommend a company to your friend or colleague?”
 Respondents rate their willingness on a scale of 0 to 10.
 The scores are aggregated together to produce an overall NPS.

 As a third-party benefits provider, NPS is something we take very seriously at Clarity.
 It’s more than just a measurement of our customers’ willingness to recommend our benefit solutions to others.
 For us, NPS really comes down to how well we uphold our mission to serve brokers, clients, and their employees.